kosmoflips/pocchong/readme.md

 ## file structure

  - [axon] db, image, other binary stuff
-	 - not on github, OneDrive only
+	 - Note things in this folder are mostly binary and are synced to OneDrive only
  - [cgi-bin] not in use but still keep it as a tradition
+ - [dendron]
 	 - [deco] css/js stuff
- - [dendron]
-	 - [static] individual static pages
+	 - [static] individual static pages (indexed)
+	 - [static2] individual static pages (self-use, not indexed)
 	 - independent sub-sites
- - [nerv] core php file set
+ - [nerv] core php stuff

 ## notes